Frequently asked Oracle Forms and Reports Interview Questions:

 Q #20) Is it possible to have multiple layouts in a report?

-Ans: Yes, it is possible to have multiple layouts.
-We can use additional layout option in the layout editor tool.
+Answer: Yes, it is possible to have multiple layouts.
+We can use an additional layout option in the layout editor tool.

 Read Next part 4: Top Oracle Apps and Oracle SOA Technical Interview Questions